StanEpp/OpenGL_Raytracing/README.txt

 [SCENE DESCRIPTION]
 It is possible to create your own scenes using primitves like spheres, polygons and planes.
-For lightnig you can use point lights and directional lights.
+For lighting you can use point lights and directional lights.
 I misused the .ply format as a scene descriptor.
 There you can define all the elements mentioned above and place them in the scene.
 For further information you can take a look at the two test scenes "MirrorRoom.ply" and "CubeRoom.ply".